7DatsonBack/4-WeB/README.md

 Q - `How do I deploy?`

-A - `The only Deployments available is for Replit.`
+A - `The only Deployments available is for Replit, And click the button.`

 [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://github.com/7DatsonBack/4-WeB/wiki/Replit)